Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ## Sensing

 Autoware supports Camera, LiDAR, IMU, and GPS as primary sensors.
-The following are examples of those that have been already verified with Autoware through the field testing.
+The following are examples of those already verified with Autoware through field testing.
 Technically speaking, if not verified, almost all types of Camera, LiDAR, IMU, and GPS should be available for Autoware, as far as sensor driver software is provided.

 ### Camera